rust-lang/rfcs/text/3389-manifest-lint.md

 Currently Rust tells you where a lint level was enabled when it emits a lint.
 `rustc` only sees that these lints are coming in from the command-line and doesn't know about `[lints]`.
 It would be nice if it could also point to Cargo.toml for this.
+This could be as simple as a `--lint-source=Cargo.toml` with rustc knowing just enough about the `[lints]` table to process it directly.

 ## External file